 - Google Business Profile

-Inconsistent names, logos, or messaging creates confusion and looks unprofessional.
+Mismatched names, logos, or messaging looks unprofessional.
+It confuses people.

 Active, Maintained Profiles

-A Facebook page that hasn’t been updated in two years raises questions.
-If you have social profiles, keep them reasonably active or remove them.
+A Facebook page from 2023 with no updates raises red flags.
+If you have social profiles, keep them active.
+Otherwise delete them.

 Local Houston Connection